Comfort, Performance, and Productivity

 I sit on a Herman Miller Aeron chair.
 It has numerous adjustments, is very well made, and exceedingly comfortable.
-It's not cheap, costing upward $900 or so, but it's well worth it.
+It's not cheap, costing around $1,200 to $1,600 or so, but it's well worth it.
 The Aeron is the premier chair loved by office workers everywhere lucky enough to have one.
 I've had mine since 2012 and it's just as comfortable today as it was when I bought it.
 Unfortunately, you won't find the Aeron at Office Depot.

 Return on Investment

 These improvements are all pretty cheap compared to the cost of human labor.
 Humans were not designed to sit on a chair all day staring at a glowing panel and pecking little buttons -- so it makes perfect sense to minimize the ill effects of doing so!
 It just takes a little attention to detail and willingness to spend a few bucks to provide a comfortable workspace for you or your employees.
 Given their enormous cost, you want your employees as efficient as possible, yes?